Generation of Polarized Overdense Pair-photon Fireball via Laser-Driven Nonlinear-linear QED Cascade

 Once injected, these electrons go through the recirculating acceleration inside the cavity, repeatedly interacting with the laser and the self-generated micro-sheath fields [Fig.~\ref{fig:fig1}(c)].
-Their quantum parameter $\chi_e$ intermittently reaches values $\gtrsim0.1$, leading to extreme nonlinear radiation in anisotropic directions, creating gamma-ray bath with density over $10^3~n_c$ inside the cavity [Fig.~\ref{fig:fig1}(e)].
-Such an extreme radiation originates from that $\tilde{E}_x$ repeatedly rephases bunched electrons relative to the laser, turning direct laser acceleration into a stochastic heating process and extending the radiative lifetime of energetic electrons.
-The detailed clarification of recirculating acceleration is illustrated in Fig. \ref{fig:fig4} below.
-Note that the three-dimensional (3D) PIC simulation demonstrates the approaching gamma-ray bath of [Fig.~\ref{fig:fig1}(e)] without L-QED processes due to the severely limited computational resource.
-Thus, we conclude that 2D PIC simulations could retrieve the complete NL-QED processes, since they are modeled in momentum space.
+Their quantum parameter $\chi_{e^-}$ intermittently reaches values $\gtrsim0.1$, leading to extreme nonlinear radiation in anisotropic directions, creating gamma-ray bath with density over $10^3~n_c$ inside the cavity [Fig.~\ref{fig:fig1}(e)].
+Such an extreme radiation originates from that $\tilde{E}_x$ repeatedly rephases bunched electrons relative to the laser, turning direct laser acceleration (DLA) into a stochastic heating process and extending the radiative lifetime of energetic electrons.
+The recirculating-heating mechanism in details---distinct from the magnetically assisted DLA \cite{sugimoto2023Positron}---is illustrated in Fig.~\ref{fig:fig4} below.
+The photon distribution in Fig.~\ref{fig:fig1} (e) reproduce the 3D simulation result with high fidelity, confirming that the recirculating-heating mechanism is inherently captured in 2D geometry \cite{supplement}.

 The resulting overdense gamma-ray bath triggers copious collisions of LCS and LBW pair production [Fig.~\ref{fig:fig1}(c)].
-According to the spectra [see Fig. \ref{fig:fig3}(e) below] of gamma-ray photons in Fig. \ref{fig:fig1}(e), theoretical estimate indicates that LBW dominates the pair production since the LBW probability can significantly exceed the NBW probability once laser intensity $a_0<300$ for a few of MeV projectile photons [Fig.~\ref{fig:fig1}(f)].
+According to the spectra [see Fig. \ref{fig:fig3}(e) below] of gamma-ray photons in Fig. \ref{fig:fig1}(e), theoretical estimate indicates that LBW dominates the pair production since the LBW probability can significantly exceed the NBW probability once normalized laser amplitude $a_0<300$ for a few of MeV projectile photons [Fig.~\ref{fig:fig1}(f)].
 Even for hundreds of MeV projectile photons, LBW probability can be comparable with NBW probability [Fig.~\ref{fig:fig1}(g)].
 Detailed calculation of LBW and NBW probabilities is shown in Appendix \ref{probability}.
-Actually, the theoretical estimate is consistent with simulated results that there is no NBW pair production for the performed parameters.
-In addition, the density of bremsstrahlung photons with energy below 0.1 keV is about six orders lower than gamma-ray bath, thus are not involved in L-QED, and BH process is also absent in our simulations since the relatively low-energy heating electrons and low-$Z$ target.
+Actually, the theoretical estimate is consistent with simulated results that there is negligible NBW pair production for the performed parameters Moreover, bremsstrahlung photons above $10~\mathrm{eV}$ are five orders of magnitude less dense than the NCS gamma-ray bath, and BH-produced positrons are about three orders of magnitude less dense than LBW-produced positrons \cite{supplement}; both processes are therefore negligible in our regime.